indcrypto3-tech/webserver_vendor/structure_server/Server_v3.md

 Controller (vendors)

 [ File name ]
-`controllers/workTypesController.js`
+`controllers/workTypesController.js` (removed)
 [its path ]
 `/controllers/workTypesController.js`
-[What that file does]
+[What that file did]
-Provides `getWorkTypes` (returns active work types) and `seedWorkTypes` to populate DB fallback defaults.
+Provided `getWorkTypes` (returns active work types) and `seedWorkTypes` to populate DB fallback defaults.
+This controller has been removed from the codebase.
-[What is use of that file in prjoject ]
+[What was use of that file in prjoject ]
-Supplies work type data to clients (e.g., list of services) and seeds DB on startup.
+Supplied work type data to clients (e.g., list of services) and seeded DB on startup (now removed).
-[Type of that file e.g helper / main endpoint ....etc] Controller (work types)
+[Type of that file e.g helper / main endpoint ....etc] Controller (work types) — removed

 [ File name ]
 `controllers/earningsController.js`